zurichat/Documentation/docs/search_result_guidelines.md

   "member_id" : is a path parameter that holds the user id of the current user.

 ### Query Parameters
- 1. q: This refers to the a text being searched for.
+ 1. q: This refers to the text being searched for.
  2. filter: This varies for plugins to pluins.
 For DM it could mean the member id of a user  where the search is streamlined to.
 For channels it could mean the id of a channel where the search  would be streamlined.
 For goals it could be a category etc. Also note multiple id can also exist, and the search would be streamlined to those ids.

  ### Sample Response
  To serve search results, each plugin Backend must return result data in the format detailed below: